HOA Letter Examples: Templates and Tips for Effective Communication

 [HOA Board/Management]

-Exterior Home Repairs Needed
+HOA Exterior Home Repairs Needed Letter

 Dear [Homeowner’s Name],